jina-ai/jina/docs/fundamentals/document/document-api.md

 ## Tags

-`Document` contains the {attr}`~jina.Document.tags` attribute that can hold a map-like structure that can map arbitrary values.
+`Document` contains the {attr}`~docarray.Document.tags` attribute that can hold a map-like structure that can map arbitrary values.
 In practice, you can store meta information in `tags`.

 ```python